tnttodda/RegressionInType/InfiniteSearch.lagda.md

 # Search over uniformly continuous decidable predicates on infinite collections of types

-Todd Waugh Ambridge, 22 December 2021 and 1 February 2022
+Todd Waugh Ambridge, 15th December 2021 and 1st February 2022

 I explore, in the following two blog posts, two key concepts: searchable types and closeness functions.

  - [Please click here to read Part I.](InfiniteSearch1.html)
  - [Please click here to read Part II.](InfiniteSearch2.html)

+The blog posts are written in literate Agda, meaning that everything is both explained in text and fully-foramlised in Agda.
+I use Martín Escardó's Agda library [TypeTopology](https://www.cs.bham.ac.uk/~mhe/agda-new/) as a framework.

 ## Introduction